 Lucile Packard Children's Hospital Stanford

-Since its opening in 1991 and recent expansion in 2017, Lucile Salter Packard Children’s Hospital at Stanford (LPCH) has become an internationally-renown children’s hospital.
+Since its opening in 1991 and recent expansion in 2017, Lucile Packard Children’s Hospital Stanford (LPCH) has become an internationally-renown children’s hospital.
 LPCH is consistently honored by US News and World Report as one of the nation's best children's hospitals.
 It provides highly specialized pediatric care while continuing to serve as a community hospital for the children of the Bay Area/Peninsula.
 LPCH is a busy children’s hospital with 13,800 annual admissions.
 Its 461 beds, including 110 medical-surgical beds, 36 PICU, 36 CVICU and 40 NICU beds, are grouped into units to serve patients and families' special health care needs.

 - Interesting Facts